ACY Securities

 Regulation & Safety

 Regulation is crucial for fund safety.
 ACY Securities is regulated by ASIC (Tier 1), while Saxo Bank holds licenses from FCA, DFSA, MAS (Tier 1).
 ACY Securities scores 7.5/10 and Saxo Bank scores 9.5/10 in this category.
-Tier 1 regulators like FCA, ASIC, and CySEC offer the strongest investor protection, including segregated client funds and compensation schemes.
-Always verify your broker's specific license for your jurisdiction before opening an account.
+ACY Securities shows 1 regulator in the shared broker dataset.
+Treat that as a brand-level trust signal, not proof of the exact legal entity you will onboard with.
+Saxo Bank shows 3 regulators in the shared broker dataset.
+Treat that as a brand-level trust signal, not proof of the exact legal entity you will onboard with.
+Tier 1 regulators like FCA, ASIC, and CySEC offer the strongest investor protection, but you should still verify the specific entity covering your jurisdiction before opening an account.

 Education & Research